-This month, our Trustees have approved applications for over £160,000 in grants, towards a range of organisations and projects having a positive impact on the health and wellbeing of clergy and their families.
+Last month, our Trustees approved applications for over £160,000 in grants, towards a range of organisations and projects making a positive impact on the health and wellbeing of clergy households.

-The Society of Mary and Martha run the Sheldon Retreat Centre in Devon, a Christian community offering retreats to clergy and/or their spouses/partners, especially at times of stress, crisis, burnout or breakdown.
-We have awarded them a £60,000 grant, to support their ongoing mission to provide safe space for rest, reflection and recovery.
+The Society of Mary and Martha run the Sheldon Retreat Centre in Devon, a Christian community offering retreats, especially at times of stress, crisis, burnout or breakdown.
+We have awarded a £60,000 grant to support their ongoing mission, to provide a safe space for rest, reflection and recovery, for Anglican clergy and their spouses/partners.

 "Sheldon provides peace and quiet in beautiful surroundings, with gentle support and solitude, yet not isolated.
 A womb-like feel, healing and restorative."

-The College of St Barnabas is a residential community of retired clergy, set in the beautiful Surrey countryside, providing holistic care through supported living flats, and this year, we have provided them with £71,000 in funding.
+The College of St Barnabas is a residential and cared for community, set in the beautiful Surrey countryside.
+We have provided them with £71,000 in funding, towards shortfalls in nursing/care costs and housing costs for Anglican clergy and their spouses/widows.

-We have also granted £16,000 to St Beuno’s, a retreat house and spirituality centre, providing a range of individual guided retreats and courses to restore and reinvigorate the clergy who so often burn the candle at both ends, to take the time for introspection and recouperation.
+We have also granted £16,000 to St Beuno’s, a retreat house and spirituality centre, providing a range of individual guided retreats and courses to restore and reinvigorate clergy who so often burn the candle at both ends, to take the time for introspection and recuperation.

 "It was a real blessing to have a relaxed, fun day with similar families.
 We made new friends, tried new things, and enjoyed having the space to be together."

-From picking blackberries to toasting marshmallows, caving to bushcraft, Rock and Wild Weekend similarly brings clergy children from across the six dioceses of the Church in Wales together.
-We're privileged to provide this project with £4,000 to welcome more clergy kids to the Summit Centre in Trelewis.
+From picking blackberries to toasting marshmallows, caving to bushcraft, Rock and Wild Weekend similarly brings clergy children from across the six dioceses of the Church in Wales together, at the Summit Centre in Trelewis.
+We're privileged to provide £4,000 to support this project.

 "The main feeling coming from the young people was that they wanted the weekend to be longer, so they could spend more time together!"